Undivided Resources

 What is the DOR?

-The California Department of Rehabilitation (DOR) provides vocational rehabilitation services to people with disabilities.
+The California Department of Rehabilitation (DOR), which is soon changing its name to Disability Works California, provides vocational services to people with disabilities.
 It is overseen by the state’s Health and Human Services Agency and is funded in part by grants from the U.S. Department of Education’s Office of Special Education and Rehabilitative Services.

 The DOR’s mission is to assist individuals with physical and mental disabilities in preparing for, entering into, and retaining or advancing in competitive employment in integrated work settings.
 The department provides employment services to approximately 115,000 individuals annually.
-The DOR has about 85 offices throughout the state.
+The DOR has about 85 offices throughout the state of California.
+(Other states also have DORs, but they may have different names and will vary in terms of services they offer and who qualifies

-What does the DOR do for young adults with disabilities?
+What does the DOR do for students with disabilities?

-While the DOR’s vocational rehabilitation services are primarily focused on adults, the department also offers pre-employment transition services for students with disabilities ages 16 through 21 who are in high school or in a recognized program of study.
+While the DOR’s vocational rehabilitation services are primarily focused on adults, the department also offers pre-employment transition services for students with disabilities ages 16 through 21 who are in high school or in a recognized program of study (such as homeschool or a district transition program).

-Carol Asch, Assistant Deputy Director for the Vocational Rehabilitation Employment Division of the DOR, describes the five pre-employment transition services that her division is required to provide for students:
+Carol Asch, Assistant Deputy Director for the Vocational Rehabilitation Employment Division of the DOR, describes the five pre-employment transition services that her division provides for students:

 • Job exploration counseling